fivetran/dbt_apple_store_source/models/docs.md

 {% docs territory_long %} Either the alternative country name, or the country name if the alternative doesn't exist. {% enddocs %}

 {% docs source_relation %}The source of the record if the unioning functionality is being used.
 If it is not this field will be empty.{% enddocs %}

+{% docs download_type %}
+The type of download event that occurred.
+Possible values include:
+- **First-Time Download**: The user downloaded the app for the first time.
+- **Redownload**: The user reinstalled the app after having downloaded it previously.
+- **Auto-Download**: The app was automatically downloaded on another device using the same Apple ID.
+- **Manual Update**: The user manually updated the app from the App Store.
+- **Restore**: The app was restored from a backup.
+- **Unavailable**: The download type is unknown or not reported.
+{% enddocs %}

+{% docs pre_order %}
+Indicates whether the download was a result of a pre-order.
+If `true`, the user had pre-ordered the app before its release and it was automatically downloaded upon availability.
+{% enddocs %}

+{% docs total_session_duration %}
+The total amount of time, in seconds, that users spent in sessions with your app on a given day.
+{% enddocs %}

+{% docs unique_counts %}
+The total number of unique users that performed the event.
+{% enddocs %}

+{% docs unique_devices %}
+The number of unique devices on which events were generated, based on users who have agreed to share their data with Apple and developers.
+{% enddocs %}

+{% docs page_title %}
+The name of the product page or in-app event page where the user interaction occurred.
+{% enddocs %}

+{% docs page_type %}
+The page type which led the user to discover your app.
+{% enddocs %}

+{% docs app_download_date %}
+The date when the user originally downloaded the app on their device.
+{% enddocs %}

+{% docs _fivetran_id %}
+A Fivetran-generated key that is unique to each record for a given date and app.
+{% enddocs %}

+{% docs engagement_type %}
+The type of user engagement action (e.g., Tap, Scroll).
+{% enddocs %}

+{% docs counts %}
+The total count of events, based on users who have agreed to share their data with Apple and developers.
+{% enddocs %}

+{% docs source_info %}
+Additional information about the source that referred users to your app's product page, such as the referring app or website.
+{% enddocs %}